Special Needs Adoptions

 Depending on a child’s disability, there may be additional time and resources that need to be allocated strictly for the child’s well-being.
 This can range from behavioral therapy to regular hospital visits.
 Adopting a special needs child may cause a significant shift in both your family’s dynamic and daily routine.
 Sometimes trauma manifests as a behavioral or emotional special need.
 This can include acting out or attachment problems.

 Most public and private agencies handle the adoptions of children with special needs.
-There are also adoption agencies that specialize in giving a baby up for adoption and placing them with loving adoptive families.
+There are also local adoption agencies that specialize in giving a baby up for adoption and placing them with loving adoptive families.
 Special needs children can be harder to place as not many adoptive families feel well-equipped or knowledgeable enough about how to parent children of different abilities.

 The Process of Adopting a Child with Special Needs

 There isn’t much of a significant difference between adopting a child with special needs and a common adoption, especially when the child’s disability is mild.
 However, from the very beginning, you will be asked if you would be comfortable adopting a child with special needs.
 Search for a “medical conditions checklist,” you will be given the opportunity to decide what, if any, special needs you and your family would be comfortable with.

 Many children with special needs end up in the foster care system in the United States.
 This is due to a variety of factors including the birth parent’s inability to parent a special needs child, prenatal alcohol/drug abuse, and many others.
 If you are considering adopting a child from foster care as the child’s current foster parent, then the process is still similar to a common adoption.
 You may also find that you have the advantage of familiarity with the child’s needs and how to address them.